Polls judge everything in college football. Teams are ranked from the preseason till after the national championship.

 7. Kentucky finished the regular season at #10 in the nation despite only beating one team (Florida) that finished the season in the top 25

 There were so many more examples, but you get the point.
 This is not a knock on LSU, Georgia, Kentucky, or Florida.
 All are talented teams that had great seasons.
 However, they are just prime examples in 2018 of how preseason polls manipulate the rankings and end up leaving the SEC overhyped.
 They ultimately only ended up judged from games they played against themselves.

 Fans Deserve Better

 Imagine a world where there are no preseason rankings, and polls start after week four.
 There would have been information on teams that came into the season with so much hype.
 We would have already known Miami, FSU, USC, TCU, Auburn, and Wisconsin weren’t as good as advertised.
 Teams that beat them would get credit, but wouldn’t falsely rise so far in the polls.
 Starting the rankings after four weeks would create a much more accurate representation of schedule strength and conference strength.
 Right now we rank teams before they have played a down of football.
 We have seen time and time again that a top 5 talented team doesn’t make them a top 5 team.

-In addition, if the preseason polls were eliminated college football fans would get much more of what they really want and deserve; great games.
+Also, if the preseason polls were eliminated, college football fans would get much more of what they really want and deserve; great games.
 Teams would no longer have the luxury of preseason top 5 rankings while playing a cupcake non-conference schedule.
 You would see many more teams trying to put big names on their schedules early in the season to propel them to the playoffs.
 Fans would respond to that by eliminating the attendance problems many schools are facing.
 And viewership who certainly increase.
 All of which leads to more money for everyone except the student-athletes who are actually generating the money, but I digress.

 Get rid of preseason polls and Make College Football Greater.